 - 2.4.5.1 Uncertainty exists with regard to characterisation of the future baseline with respect to global climate change, such as the future rates of sea level rise and the extent to which future changes in the wave regime may occur.
-The consequential impact on how coastlines may respond to a future wave climate acting in combination with higher than present sea levels is also uncertain. - 2.4.5.2 The modelled sediment plume and associated seabed level changes present some uncertainties; there are a number of factors which determine the exact sediment volume that is entrained into the water column, including the type of drilling/cable installation equipment used, the variability of the forcing conditions at the installation time (for example, the waves and tidal conditions) and the mechanical properties of the geological units.
-In the absence of this detailed information, a series of potential release scenarios have been considered in below assessment and can be found in detail in Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report.
+The consequential impact on how coastline may respond to a future wave climate acting in combination with higher than present sea levels is also uncertain. - 2.4.5.2 The modelled sediment plume and associated sedimentation present some uncertainties as it is not sure how the seabed geology will respond to drilling and jetting.
+There are a number of factors which determine the exact sediment volume that is entrained into the water column; including the type of drilling/cable installation equipment used, the variability of the forcing conditions at the installation time (for example, the waves and tidal conditions) and the mechanical properties of the geological units.
+In the absence of this detailed information, a series of potential release scenarios have been considered in below assessment and can be found in details Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report.
 Together, these scenarios capture the worst-case impacts in terms of the highest concentration and persistent suspended sediment plumes, and the maximum and greatest spatial extent of changes in bed level elevation. - 2.4.5.3 Where a modelled activity occurs within the resolution of one model cell, the behaviour of the sediment plume can be considered to occur at a sub-grid scale.
 Therefore, it is not appropriate to draw conclusions for the size or concentration of the plume within the cell in which the activity occurs.
 Therefore, this has been supplemented with information based on expert judgement and analogous developments to allow meaningful interpretation.

-2.4.5.4 Despite the uncertainties presented above, the availability of robust data (as outlined in Paragraph 2.4.2.1 and Table 2-4 and Table 2-5) relevant for the characterisation and assessment of Marine and Coastal Processes is sufficiently robust to underpin the assessment presented here, and an overall high confidence is placed on the assessment.
+2.4.5.4 Despite the uncertainties presented above, the availability of robust data (as outlined in Section 2.4.2.1, Table 2-4 and Table 2-5) relevant for the characterisation and assessment of Marine and Coastal Processes, is sufficiently robust to underpin the assessment presented here and an overall high confidence is placed on the assessment.